1993 West Virginia Mountaineers football team

-The 1993 West Virginia Mountaineers football team completed the regular season with an 11–0 (7–0 conference record) and won the school's first Big East Conference championship in what was the first year of round robin play for the conference.
-The team traveled to the Sugar Bowl, where they lost to the Florida Gators, 41–7.
-WVU finished the season 11–1.
+The 1993 West Virginia Mountaineers football team represented West Virginia University as a member of the Big East Conference during the 1993 NCAA Division I-A football season.
+Led by 14th-year head coach Don Nehlen, the Mountaineers compiled an overall record of 11–1 with a mark of 7–0 in conference play, winning the Big East title in the conference first year of round-robin play.
+West Virginia earned a berth in the Sugar Bowl, where the Mountaineers lost to Florida.
+The team played home games at Mountaineer Field in Morgantown, West Virginia.

 Schedule

 Season summary

 The 1993 season began with an uncertainty at quarterback.
 Both Darren Studstill and Jake Kelchner were up for the spot, but coach Don Nehlen decided to have a rotation each game while playing freshman Chad Johnston a few games.
 Star running back Adrian Murrell was replaced that season by Robert Walker and All-American center Mike Compton was replaced by Dale Williams.
 Tackle Rich Braham provided help to Walker in the run game.
 Young Aaron Beasley and Mike Logan led the secondary.

 The first game against Eastern Michigan University was an easy win.
 The next was against the University of Maryland.
 Kelchner passed for 270 yards and Harold Kidd grabbed a big interception to seal the win, 42–37.
 The next week, the Mountaineers blew by the University of Missouri 35–3 in Morgantown.
 In that game, Mike Collins returned a fumble 97 yards for a score and Vann Washington took an interception 27-yards for another score.

 The next week was a close win against Virginia Tech, 14–13.
-The Mountaineers won, even though turning the ball over five times, when the Tech kicker missed a 44-yard field goal.
+The Mountaineers won, despite turning the ball over five times, when the Tech kicker Ryan Williams missed a 44-yard field goal.
 The next game was against the University of Louisville, one of the toughest games of the season.
 Led by Brian Brohm's older brother, Jeff Brohm, the Cardinals were undefeated like the Mountaineers.
 But Robert Walker score three times, and led the Mountaineers to a close 36–34 win.
 The win led the Mountaineers into the Top 15 in the country.
 The next game, against the University of Pittsburgh, had a close first quarter.
 But Robert Walker rushed for over 150 yards and Mike Baker caught a couple of touchdown passes to pull away and win, 42–21.